6.5 Grendel vs. 6.8 SPC Head to Head: Which is Better?

 A Bit Of History

 Ever since the .223/5.56 NATO cartridges were invented, people have been trying to replace them.
 Don’t get me wrong, 5.56 NATO is a great cartridge and it covers a lot of ground.
-There are a lot of bad guys in the world who aren’t with us anymore proving the effectiveness of that little round.
+But there are a lot of bad guys in the world who aren’t with us anymore proving the effectiveness of that little round.

 But even on its best days, 5.56 NATO is a bit lacking when it comes to raw energy.